psychoinformatics-de/fairly-big-processing-workflow/README.md

 # copy the dag into this directory
 $ cp code/process.condor_dag dag_tmp/
 # submit the DAG. -maxidle 1 slides the jobs into the system smoothly instead of
 # all at once.
-Change the batch name, if you want to
+Change the batch name and maxidle parameter, if you want to
 condor_submit_dag -batch-name UKB -maxidle 1 dag_tmp/process.condor_dag
 ```

 #### SLURM submission

-If your HPC systems run SLURM, the complete analysis can be submitted from an
+If your HPC systems run SLURM, the complete analysis submission is built from
-sbatch.

-TODO
+the following set of files:

+- ``code/all.jobs`` defines individual computations (by default, subject-wise)
+- ``code/process.sbatch`` defines the compute environment (requires user input!)
+- ``code/call.job`` defines the job setup and teardown as well as
+  (adjustable/extandable) job-internal environment variables
+- ``code/runJOB.sh`` performs the job submission in user-defined split sizes

+If you have adjusted your job setup and requirements in the bootstrapping
+script, you can submit the jobs by executing ``code/runJOB.sh``

 ## After workflow completion